MDEGroup/ModelMutator-Replication-Package/README.md

 ### SupportingScripts

-This folder contains the supporting Python scripts, including functions to clean the Wodel project used in the knowledge creation phase, functions employed to produce statistics.
+This folder contains the supporting Python scripts, including functions to clean the Wodel project used in the knowledge creation phase and functions employed to produce statistics.

-### RQ1
-This folder contains all the materials used to answer the first research question (RQ1) outlined in our project.
-For each project, we include the output of the Wodel program, the generated files by MuTaGENe, the metamodel and the corresponding seed model.

-### RQ2
-Similar to the `RQ1`, this folder contains the data used to answer the second research question (RQ2).
-We adopt the same structure as described for `RQ1` folder.

-### RQ3
-This folder holds the data to replicate the experiment discussed in the third research question (RQ3).
-In particular, each subfolder represents a *mutation scenario* described in the paper.
-Each subfolder contains the seed model, the generated mutants, and the `pe-string.txt` file that contains the query prompt.